paulie-o74/paul_thomas_pt/README.md

 - Increase the number of personal training clients.
 - Increase the number of group training clients.
 - Promote the personal training business and brand.
-- Provide a method for new and existing customers to contact with the buissnes.
+- Provide a method for new and existing customers to connect with the buissnes.
 - Provide a fixed point for all sign ups for the business.

 ## User Experience